Muslims: Demographics

+According to Pew estimates, as of 2020, Muslims made up about 25.6% of the global population, or roughly 2 billion people.
+The growth is mainly due to Muslims having a younger average age and higher birth rates—two key drivers of natural population increase.
 The most populous Muslim-majority country is Indonesia, home to 12.7% of the world's Muslims, followed by Pakistan (11.0%), Bangladesh (9.2%), Nigeria (5.3%) and Egypt (4.9%).
 About 20% of the world's Muslims live in the Middle East and North Africa.

-Sizable minorities are also found in India, China, Ethiopia, the Americas, Australia and parts of Europe.
-The country with the highest proportion of self-described Muslims as a proportion of its total population is Morocco.

-Over 75–90% of Muslims are Sunni.
-The second and third largest sects, Shia and Ahmadiyya, make up 10–20%, and 1% respectively.
+Non-majority India contains 10.9% of the world's Muslims.
+Arab Muslims form the largest ethnic group among Muslims in the world, followed by Bengalis, and Punjabis.

+Over 87–90% of Muslims are Sunni.
+The second largest sect, Shia, make up 10–13%, whereas other movements such as the Ahmadiyya, Quranism, Ibadism, collectively count for 1% per cent.
+While the majority of the population in the Middle East identify as either Sunni or Shia, a significant number of Muslims identify as non-denominational.

-With about 1.9 billion followers (2019), almost a quarter of earth's population, Islam is the second-largest and the fastest-growing religion in the world, primarily due to the young age and high fertility rate of Muslims, with Muslims having a rate of (3.1) compared to the world average of (2.5).
-According to the same study, religious switching has no impact on Muslim population, since the number of people who embrace Islam and those who leave Islam are roughly equal.
+With about 1.8 billion followers (2015), almost a quarter of earth's population, Islam is the second-largest and the fastest-growing religion in the world, primarily due to the young age and high fertility rate of Muslims, with Muslims having a rate of 3.1 compared to the world average of 2.5.
+According to the same study, religious switching has no impact on the Muslim population, since the number of people who embrace Islam and those who leave Islam are roughly equal.
+According to a 2020 Pew study, about 1% of adults raised Muslim leave the faith, while a similar share convert to Islam, resulting in low levels of religious switching both into and out of Islam.